One-Year RETAINER AGREEMENT

 What are some examples of the questions you can ask?

-- Non-Payment of Rent – What to do first?
+• Non-Payment of Rent by a Tenant – What to do first?
 What to do next?
 What form(s) to use?

 All answers come directly from me, Carlton C. Casler.
 I am an attorney (first licensed in 1990), a licensed Arizona real estate broker, and the author of the Arizona Landlord’s Deskbook.
 I am also certified by the Arizona Department of Real Estate as a Real Estate Instructor and certified by the State Bar of Arizona as a Continuing Education Instructor.
 I will be able to answer your questions.
 If I can’t, I will research the issue and then get back to you with the answer.